 Month 2, Day 8, Monday 10:30 a.m.

 Damien returned from a wonderful weekend visit to Westbay Manor—wonderful mostly because his father had been away, leaving just Titus and the servants—barely in time to make it to his Monday morning class.
-Damien brought back with him three things: news about the latest developments on the Raven Queen’s case, delicious treats, and a terrible secret.
+He brought back with him three things: news about the latest developments on the Raven Queen’s case, delicious treats, and a terrible secret.

 As they went through their classes, Damien watched Sebastien with more care than normal, trying not to be obvious about his revived scrutiny.
 Despite the shock of the knowledge Damien now bore, he reassured himself that the secret was only new to him.
-Sebastien had been dealing with it all along, unable to talk about it, but seemed to be improving, if anything.
+Sebastien had been dealing with it all along, unable to talk about it, but his emotional state seemed to be improving, if anything.
 His stint of working every spare moment to try and bury the pain of what had happened to Newton seemed to have passed, and he and Ana had worked out their argument while Damien was gone.
 Sebastien was still jittery, though—probably drinking too much wakefulness brew to combat his chronic sleep deprivation.